-Unlike countries like England that favour one particular national stadium, the Nationalmannschaft has played home matches in forty cities since 1908; this section focusses on the grounds that have hosted DFB home matches in the post-war period from the first competitive fixture against Switzerland which was played at Stuttgart’s Neckarstadion in November 1950.
+Unlike countries like England that favour one particular national stadium, the Nationalmannschaft has played home matches in 40 cities since 1908.
+This section focusses on the grounds that have hosted DFB home matches in the post-war period from the first competitive fixture against Switzerland which was played at Stuttgart’s Neckarstadion in November 1950.

 The table below lists all of the grounds that have been used as home venues by the German national side since 1950: a number of grounds have either been rebuilt or renovated, and in these cases both the name of the ground when the first international fixture was played as well as the current one have been included.
 On account of the new-fangled fetish for giving stadiums silly-sounding sponsor names, many grounds have seen a number of name changes: for example, Hamburger SV’s ground was called the Volksparkstadion when it hosted its first international in 1953, but after renovation was called first the AOL-Arena and then the HSH Nordbank-Arena and Imtech Arena before reverting back to its original name.